SoftFever/OrcaSlicer/README.md

 ```

 ~~ It's also recommended to add followinging dummy macros to make Klipper happy ~~
 Update: latest Klipper has supported G17 command.
-Don't add following maroc if you are running on latest Klipper.
+Don't add following macro if you are running on latest Klipper.
 ```
 # Make BambuStudio happy
 [gcode_macro G17]